KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 ```shell
 npm start -- -c config/file.json -f ../.data
 ```
-The above command will start the server with the `file.json` config, one of the available [default configurations](https://github.com/solid/community-server/tree/main/config), which starts the server with a file backend.
+The above command starts the server with the `file.json` config, one of the available [default configurations](https://github.com/solid/community-server/tree/main/config), which starts the server with a file backend.
 The `-f ../.data` parameter tells the server we want all data to be stored in that folder.